shamimbdpro/templatekit-shortcode-for-post-and-page/readme.txt

 License: GPLv2 or later

 == Description ==
+TemplateKit is a Free WordPress shortcode Plugin.
+It is a simple & light weight WordPress plugin to make your WordPress site more easily to manage everything.
+Post and page shortcode comes with this plugin.
+If you use Elementor initially you will not get shortcode but if you install this plugin in your WordPress website then it will allow to put your elementor template using shortcode.
+You can put any post inside the page and any page inside the post using shortcode.

 ### **About the Author**

-TemplateKit is a Free WordPress Plugin.
-You you can get Unlimited WordPress shortcode using this plugin.
-If you use Elementor initially you will not get shortcode but if you install this plugin in your WordPress website then you will allow to put your elementor template using shortcode.
-This plugin make your site easy to using shortcode components
+TemplateKit is the newest creation to the product line up of [CodePopular](https://codepopular.com/), it has already managed to win the hearts of its users with a staggering 5-star rating.
+The plugin is coded in a structured way so you don't require any major coding know-how and is completely cross-browser compatible with mobile responsive features.
+You can get the largest number of addon styles for free here.

 == Frequently Asked Questions ==